 Prospective students must be eligible for admission to the University of Kansas as an undergraduate student.
 See the Office of Admissions, KU Visitor Center, 1502 Iowa St., Lawrence, KS 66044-7576, 785-864-3911, email@example.com for information regarding requirements.
 Prospective pharmacy students should declare prepharmacy as the major field of study.
-Visit the Office of International Student and Scholar Services for information about international admissions.
+Visit the Office of International Support Services for information about international admissions.

 Pre-pharmacy students are advised by faculty members from the College of Liberal Arts and Sciences while they complete their pre-pharmacy course work.
 All pre-pharmacy students are strongly encouraged to make appointments in the Deans office of the School of Pharmacy, 2010 Becker Drive, Room 2050, for co-advising services and when they have questions concerning specific course requirements or appropriate electives or any other concerns about their preparation for pharmacy admission.
 Pre-pharmacy students are also encouraged to participate in the pre-pharmacy club.
 Email firstname.lastname@example.org to request to be added to the club's e-mail distribution list.

 Undergraduate Admission to the School of Pharmacy